Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Introduction

 \subsection{Related Work}

-Goyal \etal\cite{Goyal08SPM} applied an information-theoretic approach to assess the effectiveness of a CS based compression system for sparse signals $\xv \in {\mathbb R}^{N}$, with only $K$ non-zero entries, a.k.a. $K$-sparse.
-Their benchmark was the ``baseline" method, where the coded bit sequence consisted of the sparsity pattern (\ie a specification of the indices of the non-zero entries in $\xv$) and the quantized and coded non-zero entries.
+Goyal \etal\cite{Goyal08SPM} applied an information-theoretic approach to assess the effectiveness of a CS-based compression system for sparse signals $\xv \in {\mathbb R}^{N}$, with only $K$ non-zero entries, a.k.a., $K$-sparse.
+Their benchmark was the ``baseline" method, where the coded bit sequence consisted of the sparsity pattern (\ie, a specification of the indices of the non-zero entries in $\xv$) and the quantized and coded non-zero entries.
 They showed that the rate-distortion functions of a CS-based compression system are considerably worse than those of the baseline method for two reasons.
-First, the number of measurement $M$ required by CS to recover $\xv$ is several times larger than $K$, $M/K \ge \log(N/K)$, and the number of bits needed to represent the additional $M-K$ quantized variables exceeds the number of bits needed to specify the sparsity pattern, especially when the number of bits per measurement is high.
+First, the number of measurements $M$ required by CS to recover $\xv$ is several times larger than $K$, $M/K \ge \log(N/K)$, and the number of bits needed to represent the additional $M-K$ quantized variables exceeds the number of bits needed to specify the sparsity pattern, especially when the number of bits per measurement is high.
 Second, the quantization noise in the baseline method is proportional to $K$, whereas in CS with a random sensing matrix, it is proportional to $M$.
-Goyal \etal suggest that the use of distributed lossless coding and entropy-coded dithered quantization might potentially alleviate those problems, but the complexity added by those methods would probably make them impractical.
+Goyal \etal ~suggested that the use of distributed lossless coding and entropy-coded dithered quantization might potentially alleviate those problems, but the complexity added by those methods would probably make them impractical.
+Despite this pessimistic outlook, the research of the effect of quantization on CS measurements received significant attention in the last few years.
+The trade-off between the number of measurements and quantization accuracy was investigated in~\cite{Laska12_TSP_bitchange,LASKA11_ACHA}, and methods of accounting for the quantization effect (including the extreme case of a 1-bit quantizer) in the reconstruction algorithm were studied in~\cite{Zymnis10SPL,Laska12_TSP_bitchange,Laska11_TSP_1bit,Dai09_ISIT,Dai09_ITW,Baig10_ICT,Venkatraman09_ICASSP}.
+However this significant body of research was of limited value for our purposes.
+First, these works assumed a random, or a structurally random sensing matrix, while the sensing matrices suitable for our purposes could be different (see Sec.~\ref{Sec:SM_Mea}).
+Second, most of these works did not assume any {lossless} coder and therefore did not consider the resulting bit rates.
+Those that {did consider a lossless} coder did not study the interaction between the quantizer and the {lossless} coder and the trade-offs in their design.